evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ---
 title: XPENG G3i
 linktitle: "G3i"
 description: "XPENG G3i is an all-electric crossover with a WLTP range of up to 420 km (261 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true